Cereceres/gradient-descent-js/readme.md

 # API
 The module expose a function with next params

-#### GD(initialPoint,asyncNumericalFunc,stepSize,deltaSize,numSteps,presicion)->Promise(bestParams)
+#### GD(initialPoint,asyncNumericalFunc,stepSize,deltaSize,numSteps,precision)->Promise(bestParams)

-Iterate NUM_STEPS and stop when the norm of gradient is less that PRESICION, every step is of size STEP_SIZE and the numerical derivate is aproximated by:
+Iterate NUM_STEPS and stop when the norm of gradient is less that PRECISION, every step is of size STEP_SIZE and the numerical derivate is aproximated by:

     derivate = [f(x + DELTA_SIZE) - f(x)]/DELTA_SIZE